mcfanda/primerPowerIRSP/github.md

 Independent Samples
 -------------------

-The simplest function for independent samples t.test.
+A very simple function for independent samples t-test.
 To use with Cohen's d, set `sd=1` and put `delta=d`, where `d` is your effect size.

 ``` r
 power.t.test(power=.80, sig.level=.05, delta=.5, sd=1)